liesnikov/extensible-elaborator/paper/main.md

 This modification doesn't alter the core of the language.
 However, implementing something like commutativity and associativity unifiers can require modifications in the core, since we two terms that are equal during elaboration have to equal during core type-checking too.

-# Open datatype of constraints and case studies # {#sec:casestudies}
+# Case studies of different kinds of implicits # {#sec:casestudies}

 Once we implement basic elaboration and unification we can extend the language.
-This is where we will need the constraints datatype to be open.
+This is where we make use of the fact that the constraints datatype is open.

+\todo{move this to base language description}

 We saw before in Section @sec:implicit-arguments that conventional designs require separate handling of different kinds of implicit variables.
-Instead we would like to uniformly dispatch a search for the solution with, which would be handled by the a fitting solver.
+Instead we would like to uniformly dispatch a search for the solution, which would be handled by the a fitting solver.
-We can achieve this by creating metavariables for the unknown terms and then raising constraints that encode appropriate conditions, in our case -- in the type of the meta.
+We can achieve this by creating metavariables for the unknown terms and then raising constraints that communicate the kind of implicit, in our case we encode this information in the type of the meta.

 ```haskell
 checkType (Implicit) ty = do